 A Rathbone & McGowan Story

 Me and Mrs Jones.
 Ian Rathbone hates the song with everything he has.
 When he risks his life to shut down illegal weapons labs in a country still recovering from a military coup and six years of anarchy he doesn’t want to come home to hear it blare through his apartment, a wordless confession that his partner Tom has strayed once more.

-Ian’s had his eye on Patrick for months.
-The chemistry between them is undeniable, but Ian doesn’t cheat.
-Before he acts on his growing attachment, he needs time to sort out his relationship with Tom.
-Patrick is willing to give him that time, but in a danger-filled job like theirs, with a boss who disapproves of any kind of relationship between them, and with an unseen enemy who works to take down the Sweepers before they can get to him, will they even stand a chance?
+But in a danger-filled job like theirs, and with an unseen enemy who works to take down the Sweepers before they can get to him, will they even stand a chance?